Chuck and Nancy and Donald and Heidi

 Trump may figure that staying on the good side of Heitkamp and the few Senate Dems like her will give him greater leverage in striking deals with Schumer.
 The less confidence Schumer has in his ability to hold his caucus together, the more concessions he may be inclined to make.

-As already noted, however, Schumer (1) can lose a few Dems and still block legislation and (2) can maintain discipline through tradition methods, plus the prospect of primary challenges to anyone who breaks ranks.
+As already noted, however, Schumer (1) can lose a few Dems and still block legislation and (2) can maintain discipline through traditional methods, plus the prospect of primary challenges to anyone who breaks ranks.

 According to the Post, congressional Republicans are reeling from Trump’s sudden overtures to the Democrats.
 They are said to be “laboring, sometimes awkwardly, to project leverage.”